bvinoth186/notes/cheat.md

     - Traffic to and from 169.254.169.256 meta data
     - DHCP traffic
 - VPC endpoint – to access AWS resources via virtual private gateway (IGW not required)
+  - If you want to access S3 from private EC2, you can access through NAT GateWay which is in public subnet.
+NAT Gateway communitcate with S3 over internet
+  - VPC endpoint helps you communicate with S3 internally through internal Gateway.
+No internet
   - Interface
   - Gateway
 - If you want to multiple apps (different ip’s) on a single EC2
   - Launch a vpc instance with 2 network groups
   - Assign elastic IP
   - Assign separate security groups
+- NATGatway cannot send traffic over VPC endpoints, VPN connections, AWS direct connect or VPC peering.
+- Internet Gatways are two way traffic.
+NAT Gatway is not
+- For any route table local route cannot be edited or deleted
+- if both NAT Gateway and VPC endpoint is associated with same route table, VPC endpoint always takes the precedence.
+- VPC endpoints doesnt support cross region S3 requests
+- if route table has both NAT gateway and VPC endpoint route, if you want to access S3 from private Ec2, NAT gateway always takes the precedence. it will not communicate via internet which NAT Geteway.
+But if the S3 in the different region then communication will be over NAT Gateway. since VPC endpoints doesnt support cross region S3 requests
+- in VPC endpoint, we can add a policy to restrict access to certain S3 bucket and certain actions. by default policy allows all actions.
+- In NACL if SSH allowed in inbound and SSH denied in outbound and ephemeral allowed in outbound - SSH will work
+- when you SSH to EC2, inbound port is 22 and outbound port in ephemeral
+- Nat Gatway should be associated with public subnet which has IGW
+- Nat Gatway cannot be created without elastic IP
+- NACL - should allow outbound traffic to all ports or ephemeral ports or specific protocol to allow traffic
+- VPC gateway endpoints not supported outside VPC
+- By default security groups allows all outbound traffic. but you can change the ruke to allow traffic on specific protocols
+- In VPC peering, you cant use NAT GateWay created in one VPC in another VPC. using NAT Gateway in another VPC becomes transitive routing and its not allowed in AWS
+- with custom VPC, dy default DNS hostnames are disabled.
+This can be enabled from VPC actions
+- once the VPC and subnets are created, CIDR range cannot be edited
+- if all the IP address in CIDR range is use, need to use more
+  - Create another VPC and peer with old VPC - complex approach
+  - Add secondary CIDR range for VPC and create subnet with the new range
+- Custom route table can be changed to as main route table
+- VPC peering beteen VPC A and VPC B, VPC A should have route table route to VPC B as destination and VPC B should have route table route to VPC A as destination
+- For VPC peering - route will contain target as pcx-xxxxxx
+- For direct connect and VPN - route will contain target as pcx-xxxxxx as vgw-xxxxxxx
+- For secondary CIDR range - route will contain target as ipv4 address (20.0.0.0/32)
+- x.x.x.x/16 - 65, 536 IP addresses
+- x.x.x.x/24 - 256 IP addresses
+- x.x.x.x/32 - 1 IP address
+- To connect on primeses to AWS VPC via AWS VPN, you need
+  - Hardware compatible VPN device
+  - Virtual private Gateway
+  - Direct connect is not for VPN

 # CloudFormation

 -  Template – template
    - Description Declaration
    - Format Version Declaration